 Come here for some lovely seasonal fun that won’t break the bank.

-Getting in: Los Angeles Zoo & Botanical Garden tickets are included on the Go Los Angeles Card, however, Zoo Lights activities are a separately ticket event and are not included with the Go Los Angeles Card.
+Getting in: Los Angeles Zoo & Botanical Garden tickets are included on the Go Los Angeles Card, however, Zoo Lights activities are a separate ticket event and are not included with the Go Los Angeles Card.

 Warner Bros.
 Studio Tour